General

 How do I install an app?

-Sign in to my.dargo.net, pick the device you want it on, open the AppStore tab, click Install on the app, pick a subdomain or custom domain.
-The whole process takes about a minute; some apps need 2-3 minutes for first-boot setup.
+Sign in to my.dargo.net, open the AppStore tab, click Install on the app, pick the device you want it on, then pick a subdomain or custom domain.
+The whole process takes about a minute; some apps need 2-10 minutes for first-boot setup.

 Does each app get its own URL?